Flyyrin/Lootjes-Trekker-App-WebSocket/README.md

-# Python Websocket Lottery Draw
+# JavaScript Websocket Lottery Draw

 ## :brain: Project Description
 An app allowing users to enter there prefered gifts, and then the lots will be randomly assiged to each other.